vivishno/aml_infra/README.md

   <img src="docs/images/actions.png" alt="Azure Machine Learning + Actions" height="80"/>
 </p>

-This template shows the more extensive capabilities of using [GitHub Actions](https://github.com/features/actions) with [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/) managing a machine learning project with automated training and deployment.
-For a more simplified version of this automated pipeline, see the [ml-template-azure](https://github.com/machine-learning-apps/ml-template-azure) repository.
+This template shows how to perform DevOps for Machine learning applications using [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/) powered [GitHub Actions]().
+Using this template you will be able to setup your train and deployment infra, train the model and deploy them in an automated manner.

 # Getting started